 In this blog article we will explore the topic of time series data, visualization options, and how to best represent time series data in order to facilitate trend analysis.
 Data used in the examples below is available in a GitHub repository — you can also view instructions on how to import the file into your own database.

 Time series data is important because it is used to understand and analyze data behavior over time.
-Using historical data, time series charts enable companies to spot trends, changes in behavior, and compare different metrics to visualize correlations.
-Examples of time series analysis includes website visits, sales trends, and IoT (Internet of Things) data.
+Using historical datasets, time series plots enable companies to spot trends, changes in behavior, and compare different metrics to visualize correlations.
+Examples of time series analysis include website visits, sales trends, and IoT (Internet of Things) data.

-In a time series chart, you represent a independent variable (time) vs. dependent variables (metrics) to analyze behavior over time.
+In a time series chart, you represent an independent variable (time on the X axis) vs. dependent variables (metrics on the Y axis) to analyze behavior over time.

-In the example of Covid-19 data, a time series chart will enable you to answer critical questions, such as:
+In the example of Covid-19 data, a time series graph will enable you to answer critical questions, such as: